 “What did you do with the scones,” Theresa repeated.
 “Although I have to admit that ‘your pardon did you do with the scones’ sounds extremely strange.
 It can’t be proper English.”

 One mallard.
 Two—no. Never mind the mallards.
 No amount of mallard-counting was going to help.
-She’d given her sister one task the entire morning: Watch the scones.
+She’d given her sister one solitary task the entire morning: Take care of the scones.
 How hard could it be?

 She took a deep breath.
 “Theresa.
 Where are the scones?”

-Theresa frowned and looked around the room, as if trying to figure out where she’d set them.
+Theresa frowned and looked around, as if trying to figure out where she’d set them.
 The small front parlor wasn’t what their family had once had.
 Once, Judith wouldn’t have had to make the sandwiches herself, nor even place them on the table.
-Once, the dishes would have been porcelain and her younger brother would have been escorted by a pair of footmen in a coach instead of making his own way home on foot.
+Once, the dishes would have been porcelain and her younger brother would have been escorted by a pair of footmen in a coach instead of making his way home from the station on foot.

 Assuming, of course, that she ever found the scones.